HishamParol/Database_design_reporting_PowerBI/README.md

 * Character Set Conversion and encoding handling.
 * Check for the NULL values in various fields.
 ##### Load -
-Facts and Dimesnion tables were created using [this SQL Query]().
-Data is loaded to the Data Mart Structure (Create new DSV in Visual Studio Analysis(SQL Server Integration Service(SSIS))
+Facts and Dimesnion tables were created using this [SQL Query](https://github.com/HishamParol/Database_design_reporting_PowerBI/blob/main/DimAndFactTablesQuery.sql).
+Data is loaded to the Data Mart Structure (Create new DSV in Visual Studio Analysis(Microsoft SQL Server Analysis Services (SSAS/SSDT))

-DATA MART ARCHITECTURE IS SHOWN BELOW
+DATA MART ARCHITECTURE IS SHOWN BELOW (Star Schema)

 ![GitHub Logo](/Diagrams/CUBE_Structure.png)

+The following Business Intelligence analysis  were calculated to provide insights to the different levels of organization.
+ Number of cancelled orders
+* Percentage of orders cancelled by the customer
+* Sales value of cancelled orders
+* Number of unfulfilled basket orders due to out of stock item(s)
+* Percentage of all unfulfilled basket orders
+* Percentage of abandoned basket orders
+* Percentage of fulfilled orders
+* Sales and quantity sold by product, by customer, by day

+## PowerBI Dashboard